 Going online saves money

 Every businessperson wishes to make a profit.
-However, if you have many fixed costs, such as buying and storing goods, paying rent/utilities, and buying office supplies/store fixtures, it can be difficult.
+However, it can be difficult if you have many fixed costs, such as buying and storing goods, paying rent/utilities, and buying office supplies/store fixtures.

 However, when you move your brick-and-mortar store to an online platform, you can cut down a lot of these costs.
 Some larger retailers may also run their businesses from their homes, using drop shippers to sell a diverse selection of goods, without investing in costly inventory that must be processed in and delivered from a warehouse.